Neurobehavioral Mechanisms of Cocaine Choice

 Intervention Model Description

-A placebo-controlled, randomized, within-subjects design will be used to assess drug-vs-money choice in cocaine use disordered subjects as a function of alternative reinforcer value and d-amphetamine SR treatment.
+A placebo-controlled, randomized, within-subjects design will be used to assess cocaine-vs-money choice in cocaine use disordered subjects as a function of alternative reinforcer value.

 Primary Purpose